hoffmangroup/BEHST-2022/README.md

 `sudo Rscript -e 'install.packages(c("RCurl", "gProfileR"), repos="https://cran.rstudio.com")' `

-#### Instructions for Mac OS 10 ####
+#### Instructions for Mac OS ####
-Here are instructions to install all the programs and libraries needed by BEST on a Mac OS macOS 10.12.2 Sierra, from a shell terminal.
+Here are instructions to install all the programs and libraries needed by BEST on a Mac computer, from a shell terminal.
+We tested these instructions on an Apple computer running a Mac OS macOS 10.12.2 Sierra operating system, in March 2017.
+If you are using another operating system version, same instructions might be slightly different.

 First of all, update: